 Go Back In Time in Valladolid

 Valladolid is a city on Mexico’s Yucatán Peninsula.
 Its colonial buildings include 16th-century Convent of San Bernardino of Siena, with an ornate wooden altarpiece, and baroque-style San Gervasio Cathedral.
-We enjoyed our time walking around this interesting city and we found many things to purchase as well.
+I enjoyed our time walking around this interesting city and we found many things to purchase as well.

 Get a little R and R at a resort